-The format is flexible as it is based upon students helping businesses with very practical tasks and outcomes, where the goal is to achieve what you would usually think would take months!
+The format is flexible as it is based upon participants helping businesses (their own or others) with very practical tasks and outcomes, where the goal is to achieve what you would usually think would take months!

-Participating in these activities engages students, including many of the students who prefer to learn in not so traditional ways, allowing development and demonstration of skills that many employers are in need of, building confidence and providing experiences that students can use on their resumes or in job interviews to showcase themselves in a positive way.
+A growth hack can involve primary and high schools, VET and Higher Education providers, and Universities where many of the students prefer to learn in not so traditional ways, allowing development and demonstration of skills that many employers are in need of, building confidence and providing experiences that students can use on their resumes or in job interviews to showcase themselves in a positive way.

-Teams can be from one school and/or mixed across schools and it is in the ‘hustle’ session where students choose what they want to work on once hearing all the challenges (posed by video or face to face).
+Teams can be from one business or school and/or mixed across businesses, associations and networks or schools and it is in the 'hustle' session where participants choose what they want to work on once hearing all the challenges (posed by video or face to face).

 A keynote on ‘Pitching, Presenting and Persuasive Public Speaking’ often forms part of the program which helps students and teams shape up their pitches for the finale.

 Pitching is important 21st Century capability and is presented by an award-winning pitch coach and entrepreneur, Scott Perry.
-Scott will also work with student teams and has facilitated many of these ‘growth hack’ types of events and programs in the past.
+Scott will also work with teams as a mentor and has facilitated many of these ‘growth hack’ types of events and programs in the past.

-Host/MC duties will be undertaken by Wendy Perry, Managing Director, Workforce BluePrint and Entrepreneurship Facilitator for Adelaide.
-Wendy will also manage program design, supporting students, and planning activities including working alongside industry and event partners.
+Host/MC duties will be undertaken by Wendy Perry, Managing Director, Workforce BluePrint.
+Wendy will also manage program design, supporting participants, mentoring and planning activities including working alongside industry and event partners.

-Workforce BluePrint is involved in the design and facilitation of many growth hacks and our team members have significant experience running similar events across Australia and overseas, with high school and primary school students, businesses and industry, entrepreneurs and startups.
+Workforce BluePrint is involved in the design and facilitation of many growth hacks and our team members have significant experience running similar events across Australia and overseas, with high school and primary school, VET and University students, businesses and industry, entrepreneurs and startups.